14 Ways to Get Families to Respond to You on Care.com

 Check out your profile strength.
 In the right-hand corner of your "My Care.com" tab, where you log in, there's a square that says "My Profile Strength."
 (Luckily, only you can see it, not other people looking at your profile.)
 If it says 80 percent complete, get your bar all the way to the finish line.
 Make sure your profile features these must-have items:

 - Background check.
-That "On File" green check can make all the difference.
-It shows you're serious about being a sitter and have no skeletons in your closet.
+Does your profile say you have a background check "available on request"?
+This shows you're serious about being hired and have no skeletons in your closet.
 Plus, you'll appear higher on the search results page and get more exposure.

 - Photo.
 What makes a great photo?
 Check out our article about uploading profile pictures on Care.com.